My Haggard-ous Versoza-ish summer has finally come to a halt.

 3. Raviv is no longer Peter Parker—he is now Ben Tennyson a.k.a.
 Ben 10.

-And as proof of how busy we are last summer, I don’t know how that happened.
+And as proof of how busy we were last summer, I didn’t know how that happened.
 Basta na lang one day nung umuwi ako, ayaw na n’ya kay Peter Parker at si Ben 10 na raw siya!
 Everyone who knows how obsessed he is with Spider-man was shocked.